Visual Cultures of Travel and Exploration in Latin America (Level 5)

 - show awareness of a range of theoretical and methodological approaches to visual representation and cultures of exploration

-- demonstrate familiarity with the complexities of the production, consumption and circulation of visual imagery within cross-cultural encounters
+- demonstrate familiarity with the complexities of the production, consumption, and circulation of visual imagery within cross-cultural encounters

-- consider multiple local and transnational contexts in the history of exploration
+- consider multiple local and transnational contexts in the history of exploration in Latin America

 - grasp current approaches to visual culture.